aeberlin89/3D-Billboarding/README.md

 # 3D-Billboarding
-Testing out billboarding sprites in a 3d space
+Unity - Testing out billboarding sprites in a 3d space